jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 app.use(lindenbaum);
 ```

 The Lindenbaum platform sends requests to three separate endpoints.
 The ExpressJS server of a default Jovo project only supports one endpoint.
 Because of that, we add a middleware which redirects all of the 3 endpoints to the single default one.
+The integration already provides the necessary middleware function.
+You simply have to import and it to your project's ExpressJs instance.

 For that, add the following piece of code to your project's `index.js` file: